ckeen/schematic/README.md

 used to process documentation and code, respectively. [`markdown`][markdown] and [`highlight`][highlight] might be good choices.

-`--comment-string` specifies the prefix to use for identifying comment lines.
+`--language` specifies the input language.
+If the language is unrecognized, a line comment prefix string can be given explicitly with the `--comment-string` argument.
 For example, for Bash or Ruby, `--comment-string "# "` would give the intended results.

 [markdown]: http://daringfireball.net/projects/markdown/
 [highlight]: http://www.andre-simon.de/doku/highlight/en/highlight.html